zype/zype.github.io/api_docs/device_linking.md

   }
 </code></pre>

-Consumer id will be nil and linked will be false if device has not been linked to a consumer.
+Consumer id will be nil and linked will be false if device has not been linked to a Zype consumer.
 Note, pin expires every 30 minutes.
 You will need to reacquire the pin after 30 minutes.
-Consumer id will be the id of the consumer and linked will be true if device has been successfully linked to a consumer.
+Consumer id will be the id of the consumer and linked will be true if device has been successfully linked to a Zype consumer.

 <hr>